Starting on day one, we'll implement a rapid series of bold reforms to restore our nation to full prosperity.

 They have made a mess of what's gone on, a mess of the system.

-Uh top-down policy has been horrendous.
+Top-down policy has been horrendous.

 And the big kicker is no one expected President Trump to win.

-Yeah, that's I mean, that really is the big kicker.
+Yeah, that's, I mean, that really is the big kicker.

-Uh you said you you have you're very bullish on it.
+You said you're very bullish on it.

 You have big hopes.